spines83/tmc-flux-example/README.md

+(Warning: This is on a branch and these docs need to be updated accordingly)

 ### Credits
 This is a minimal version of Will's TMC Multitenant example @ https://github.com/warroyo/flux-tmc-multitenant -- check it out for a more production-like example